antononcube/Raku-Text-Plot/README.md

 - [ ] `text-plot`
 - [ ] `text-bar-chart`

-**Currently only `text-plot` is implemented.**
+***Currently only `text-list-plot` is implemented.***

 It would be nice to also have the functions:

 - [ ] `text-density-plot`
 - [ ] `text-box-plot`

-But that would require dependency on certain statistical package.
+But that would require dependency on a certain statistical package.
-(I think it is best if this package is kept simple.)
+(I think it is best to keep this package simple.)

-(The list above is inspired by the R-package "txtplot", [BB1].)

 -------